 Just over fifty years ago, an Australian winemaker, Thomas Angove, filed a patent for what has become known as bag-in-box wine (with a collapsible plastic bag inside it).
 In the beginning the bag was difficult to handle.
 People who bought the box wine had to take the bag out of the box and snip a corner to get at the wine, then struggle to stuff the bag back inside its box.
-If you’ve ever had the misfortune to have had to handle the bag when it’s full of wine, you’ll be able to imagine how difficult this was.
+If you’ve ever had to handle the bag when it’s full of wine, you’ll be able to imagine how difficult this was.
 To close the bag, once you had poured wine into your glasses, you had to seal it with a paper clip, peg or something similar.

 Some people said that it would never catch on.
 Even Tom Angove’s son was sceptical about his father’s invention, but it really did take off.
 Australians went for it in a big way because it was much cheaper than other wine and certainly cheaper than spirits.
 The ‘bladder’ or bag-in-box revolutionised Australian drinking traditions.
 It was thought that one of its attractions was that no one could see how much you were drinking.
 There was a downside to this though, as children could help themselves to the wine and their parents might never understand that they were doing this.

 Later, another winery came up with the idea of adding an integral tap in the bag, making it easier to pour a glass of wine.

 Wine puritans in Europe didn’t like the idea of such ‘outlandish’ containers for wine at first.
 After all, wine has been stored in glass bottles with stoppers, although not corks, since Roman times.
 Corks were only introduced in the 19th century.
 They allow the wine to get some oxygen as it develops in the bottle.
 A part of savouring fine wine is the pop of the cork as it comes out of the bottle.
 All our senses are engaged, as we can even hear the wine.
 Some say that this is why we chink glasses when we drink with friends.